babu97/market/README.md

-# This a Flask Project for a market place app
+# This is a Flask Project for a market place app
 #### which Demonstrates login, signup page and admin dashboard.

 ##### it has a simple functionality where users can sign  up, login